albertodoimo/ACTAM/README.md

   <img src="Images/README/guideButton2.png" width="20%" >
 </p>

 The guide is an automatic walk through all the pages to explain to the user every part and functionality of the application.
+It was created with <a href="https://shepherdjs.dev/" target="_blank" rel="noopener noreferrer">Shepherd.js</a> library.

 From a coding perspective, the data relative to the user's selections and the extracted parameters is saved and retrieved across pages by means of the `localStorage` read-only property of the `window` interface.
 This allows access to a `Storage` object for the `Document`'s origin, enabling the **_stored data_** to be **saved across browser sessions**.